-As you will probably be aware, the government are introducing an apprenticeship levy from April 2017.
-At Skillsfirst, we are working with a growing number of employers to help them recoup this levy and embed high-quality apprenticeships within their organisations.
+The government introduced an apprenticeship levy in April 2017.
+Here at Skillsfirst, we have been working with a growing number of employers to help them recoup this levy and embed high-quality apprenticeships within their organisations.

-In the first instance, please take advantage of our free consultancy service, we can help you understand the impact of the levy in more detail and how it could work for you.
+Our free consultancy service can help you understand the impact of the levy in more detail and how it could work for you.

 Here’s a bit more information…